 Our guide, Warrick, is waiting when we arrive.

 “What would you like to see today?”

 I laugh.
 Can you order animal sightings from an a la carte menu?
-“I’ll take 2 lion sightings, 4 giraffe and a white rhino, followed by a bush baby and cheetah chaser all my noon.”
+“I’ll take 2 lion sightings, 4 giraffes and a white rhino, followed by a bush baby and cheetah chaser all by noon.”